KnightNight101/UoR_APP/Draft_2/FEATURES.md

 ## Overview

-This document provides comprehensive documentation for the Draft_2 Project Management Platform, a full-stack web application designed for team collaboration, task management, and file sharing.
-The platform combines a Flask backend with a React frontend to deliver a modern, responsive project management solution.
+This document describes the features of the Draft_2 Project Management Platform, a local desktop application built with Python and PySide6/QML.
+**Note:** The application was rolled back from a web-based stack; all web/React/Vite/MUI/GitHub/VCS features are now planned only and not present in the current codebase.

 ---

 ## Technology Stack Summary

-### Backend Technologies
-- **Flask 3.0.0** - Python web framework for API development
-- **SQLAlchemy 2.0.23** - Object-relational mapping (ORM) for database operations
+- **Python 3.x** with **PySide6** for desktop GUI (QML frontend)
-- **SQLite** - Lightweight database for development (production-ready for small teams)
+- **SQLAlchemy** ORM and **SQLite** for local database
-- **bcrypt 4.1.2** - Secure password hashing and authentication
+- **bcrypt** for password hashing and authentication

-### Frontend Technologies
-- **React 19.1.0** - Modern JavaScript library for building user interfaces
-- **Vite 7.0.4** - Fast build tool and development server
-- **Material-UI (MUI) 7.2.0** - Professional React component library
-- **React Router DOM 7.6.3** - Client-side routing and navigation
-- **@hello-pangea/dnd 18.0.1** - Drag-and-drop functionality for task management
-- **@mui/x-data-grid 8.8.0** - Advanced data grid components for user management
-- **@mui/x-date-pickers 8.8.0** - Date selection components for project deadlines

-### Development Tools
-- **ESLint** - Code linting and quality assurance
-- **Docker** - Containerization for deployment
-- **date-fns** - Modern date utility library
+- **No web frontend or Git-based versioning is currently implemented**

 ---

 ## Feature Overview

-The platform provides a comprehensive suite of project management tools organized around four core pillars:
+The platform provides a suite of project management tools for local use, organized around these pillars:

-1. **User Authentication & Authorization** - Secure access control with role-based permissions
+1. **User Authentication & Authorization** – Secure access control with role-based permissions
-2. **Project & Task Management** - Complete project lifecycle management with task organization
+2. **Project & Task Management** – Project lifecycle management, task/subtask organization, Gantt and calendar views
-3. **Team Collaboration** - Multi-user workflows with role assignments and communication
+3. **Team Collaboration** – Multi-user workflows, role assignments, and messaging
-4. **File Management** - Secure file sharing with version control integration
+4. **File Management** – Planned only; not currently implemented

 ---

 ## 1. User Authentication & Authorization

-### Description
-Comprehensive user management system with secure authentication, role-based access control, and permission management.

-### Current Implementation Status
+**Implemented:**
-- ✅ **Fully Implemented**: User registration, password hashing, database schema
+- User registration, password hashing, and role-based access control
-- ✅ **Backend API**: User creation, user listing, user count endpoints
+- User creation, listing, and management via the desktop UI
-- ⚠️ **Partially Implemented**: Frontend authentication (UI exists, backend integration pending)
-- ❌ **Planned**: Login/logout functionality, session management, password reset

-### User Interface
-- **Login Page** ([`Authentication.jsx`](ui/src/pages/Authentication.jsx:1)): Clean, professional login interface with username/password fields
-- **User Role Selection**: Admin/User access buttons for demonstration
-- **Password Reset**: Interface designed (functionality pending)

-### Technical Implementation
-- **Database Schema**: Complete user, roles, and permissions tables in [`schema.sql`](app/schema.sql:3)
-- **Password Security**: bcrypt hashing implemented in [`db.py`](app/db.py:78)
-- **API Endpoints**:
-  - `GET /api/users` - List all users
-  - `GET /api/user-count` - Get total user count
-  - `POST /api/users` - Create new user

-### Security Features
-- **Password Hashing**: bcrypt with salt for secure password storage
-- **Role-Based Access**: Admin and user roles with expandable permission system
+- Admin and user roles with permission system
-- **SQL Injection Protection**: SQLAlchemy ORM prevents SQL injection attacks

-### Future Enhancements
-- Session-based authentication with secure cookies
-- JWT token implementation for stateless authentication
+**Planned:**
+- Session management and password reset
-- Multi-factor authentication (MFA) support
+- Multi-factor authentication (MFA), OAuth, and advanced security features
-- OAuth integration (Google, Microsoft, etc.)
-- Password complexity requirements and rotation policies

 ---